About Roche Commissions

 As part of their commission, the composers visit the Roche Headquarters in Basel and are paired with two young Roche scientists for intensive interactions, meet with researchers and engage in other activities designed to inspire the dialogue between science and art.
 Artistic Director Wolfgang Rihm, a prolific, award-winning composer, consults with the young composers in an advisory capacity at various stages of their work.
 At the end of the project’s first year and as part of the Lucerne Festival Academy, fragments or sections of each new work are studied and rehearsed with the Orchestra of the Lucerne Festival Academy.
 The academy was founded by renowned composer and conductor Pierre Boulez in 2003 and its orchestra is newly formed every year of approx. 120 gifted young musicians from all over the world.
 These rehearsals give the Roche Young Commissions composers a unique opportunity to try out different orchestrations and compositional variants with the Academy’s orchestra, before their works will be premiered at Lucerne Festival in Summer.

 Believing in the affinities between the creativity of arts and the innovation of science, Roche invites 60 young, high-performing Roche scientists to the inspirational concert to celebrate their contributions to science and innovation.
 Watch the video about Roche Young Comissions.

-The artists Marianna Liik and Josep Planells Schiaffino have been selected by Wolfgang Rihm as the winners of the composition commissions in the next edition of the Roche Young Commissions series.
-Each of these two composers has been commissioned to create a new work within the next two years, which will be given its world premiere during the Summer Festival in 2019.
+The artists Alex Vaughan and Kirsten Milenko have been selected by Wolfgang Rihm, Artistic Director, Lucerne Festival Academy, as the winners of the composition commissions in the next edition of the Roche Young Commissions series.
+Each of these two composers has been commissioned to create a new work within the next two years, which will be given its world premiere during the Summer Festival in 2021.